JLSteenwyk/ClipKIT/PERFORMANCE_OPTIMIZATIONS.md

 faster, dense-NT smart-gap 1.04×, medium-NT KPIC 1.07×, dense-NT KPIC 1.30×, CLI smart-gap 1.01×, and dense-AA KPI 1.19×.
 A subsequent 30-repetition audit of medium-NT KPI measured a 1.3% median and 3.2% mean wall-time improvement.
+The remaining unchanged non-core outlier, internal stop masking, was 3.3% faster by median and 0.7% faster by mean in its own 30-repetition audit.

 ### Profiling and optimization decisions